EthanSafari/pokemans2/README.md

 First attempt at a somewhat full-stack application, where the everything is built from the ground up using JavaScript, HTML, and CSS.

+**As of November 2022, I found out that express as a backend is to be utilized with react.
+This application will change into a react application and utilize redux**

 ROADMAP:

 > 08/22/2022 > Decided to make the REPO from private to public.
 At this point in time, there is a start to a landing page, and a shell of an express server